leonvanderhaeghen/stockplatform/README.md

 ### Key Components

 - **Microservices**: Each service is implemented in Go with gRPC for efficient internal communication
+- **Service-Owned APIs**: Each service owns its protobuf definitions and generated code
+- **Client Abstractions**: Shared client libraries for clean inter-service communication
 - **API Gateway**: REST/HTTP API with OpenAPI documentation for client applications
 - **Frontend**: Vue.js 3 with TypeScript and Vite
 - **Backend**: Go with gRPC microservices